Louce/dataset-cleaner/README.md

 ## 🌐 Live Demo

+Try the CSV Dataset Cleaner without installation: [Live Demo](https://csv-dataset-cleaner-6s8m2uemcdhrxrghybne4k.streamlit.app/)

+> **Note:** The live demo is deployed using Python 3.12 for compatibility with Streamlit Cloud, while the development version uses Python 3.13.

-To deploy a live demo using Streamlit Cloud:
+To deploy your own live demo using Streamlit Cloud:

 1. Fork this repository to your GitHub account
 2. Sign up for [Streamlit Cloud](https://streamlit.io/cloud)